hrzyusoff/hrzyusoffsite/README.md

 ### About this repo

 This is just my personal website created using Gridsome, static page generator for Vue and deployed to Netlify.
+Do not care about formatting because this repo is equipped with Prettier and Husky 🤘🏻

 ### Want to playaround ?